robert-abela/mcast-attendance-chrome-extension/README.md

 # MCAST Attendance Extension v0.6.0

-Works in basic mode by default and in advanced mode if configured
+Works in basic mode by default and in advanced mode if configured.

 ## Basic Mode
 Automatically adds a new button that when pressed counts the number or students marked as present.